Free Salesforce Plat-Dev-201 Exam Actual Questions & Explanations

 Preparation Guidance

-• Assign Developer Fundamentals, Process Automation and Logic, User Interface, and Testing, Debugging, and Deployment to weekly study blocks.
-Track which topics need extra review.
+• Map Developer Fundamentals, Process Automation and Logic, User Interface, and Testing, Debugging, and Deployment to weekly study goals.
+Track progress against each domain to ensure balanced coverage.

-• Work through practice question sets regularly; read explanations for every answer to understand the reasoning, not just the correct choice.
+• Work through practice question sets; read explanations for both correct and incorrect answers to understand the reasoning behind each choice.

 Explore other Salesforce certifications: view all Salesforce exams.